-Tips for On-Going Life Changes (or at least what I’m doing to prevent my fibroids returning)
+Tips for On-Going Life Changes (or at least what I’m doing to prevent my fibroids from returning)

 - Listen to your body. going through an experience like this really opens up your eyes and your mind to what your body needs and wants.
 Listen to it.
 Notice if something triggers you, notice if a certain food doesn’t sit right for you – keep a food diary.
 The weeks and months since my operation have been the most ‘connected’ to myself that I’ve EVER felt.

 - Get some sunshine if you can.
 They say that Vitamin D is really beneficial in the fight against fibroids and general well-being.
 If you live in a rainy place, as I do, I love this Vitamin D spray and take it every day.

 - I also take the following supplements daily: Vitamin C, Zinc, Probiotics, Andrographis, and Turmeric tablets.

 - Eat/drink healthily.
 This goes without saying, but there are lots of foods that are known/thought to help the fight against fibroids – leafy greens, celery juice, carrots, sweet potatoes, turmeric, grains, legumes etc.